BLOG

 2. Choose comfortable clothing and try to envision the session and whether it will be practical.
 If you have small kids that you may have to bend to pick up or chase, you may not want to do high heels and a skirt – save that for when they are a little older.
 When it comes to dressing the kids, if they aren’t comfortable, they won’t be happy and the session could go downhill quickly.
 If your husband is uncomfortable or hot, he will be less likely to relax during the session.
 SO MAKE SURE EVERYONE IS COMFORTABLE!

 3. Coordinate, don’t match.
 Go for a palette of colors that complement each other, but don’t match completely.
 White shirts and jeans is outdated – you want your photos to look timeless!
 If you do want to go monochromatic, throw in textures.
 For our family photos last winter, we decided to do winter white and neutral but did multiple different textures.
-Here is my sister’s family from those photos:
+There’s an example of this at the end of the post.

 4. Think about what you plan to do with the photos.
 If these are photos you want to display year-round, you may not want to do holiday clothing.
 Bright red and green will look cute in December, but will look out of place on your wall in June.
 If your house is full of white, gray and neutral colors – you won’t want to hang photos with bright colors on your walls.